joshtynjala/actionscript-3.0-developers-guide/security/flash-platform-security-overview.md

 There are a few barriers to loading content:

-- By default, local SWF files (those loaded from a non-network address, such as a user’s hard drive) are classified in the local-with-filesystem sandbox.
+- By default, local SWF files (those loaded from a non-network address, such as a user's hard drive) are classified in the local-with-filesystem sandbox.
   These files cannot load content from the network.
 For more information, see [Local sandboxes](WS5b3ccc516d4fbf351e63e3d118a9b90204-7c8f.html).